Automatic Pill Dispensers: Can They Help Seniors Stay Safe?

 Polypharmacy

 Those dealing with polypharmacy may find it difficult to keep track of when each medication should be taken.
-This becomes especially challenging for seniors, who are often subject to memory degeneration just as they become most susceptible to polypharmacy.
+This may become especially challenging for seniors, who are often subject to memory degeneration while many are also likely dealing with polypharmacy for multiple conditions.

 The Problem with Prescription Bottles